Code-Institute-Submissions/Project3-7/README.md

     - Ingredients and allergen Search
         - Two ingredient fields are required.
         - Can search with two ingredients and returns all recipes that have the two ingredients mentioned
-        - If allergen added, will check recipes to make that allergen is not included on the results
+        - If allergen added, will check recipes to make sure that allergen is not included on the results
         - if no recipes found that match the criteria then the message no recipes found is displayed
     - Dish type and Country of Origin Search
-        - If Country or origin not selected an alert message box pop up telling the user to fill them in
+        - If Country or origin not selected an erro message will pop up telling the user to fill them in
-        - If both options are selected it will return the matches else display message no recipes found is displayed
+        - If both options are selected it will return the matches, else display message no recipes found is displayed

 - add recipes
     - Form display as expected.
-    - All required fields work as expected, cannot submit form without Name, image, prep time, cook time, servers.
+    - All required fields work as expected, cannot submit form without Name, image, prep time, cook time, servers, type and country of origin.
     - type and country select, need to add validation in python to display error message.
     - need at least one Ingredient and one step to submit the recipe
     - can submit with no allergens.